ShuaiweiYu/master-thesis/proposal/content/proposal/introduction.typ

   caption: [HadesCI Architecture],
 )

-As container orchestration systems like Kubernetes become more relevant in CI/CD workflows, aligning CI systems with cloud-native practices has become an applicable direction for improvement.
-In this context, adapting Hades to run within a Kubernetes environment may lead to improvements in maintainability, deployment efficiency, and scalability, particularly for use cases such as programming exercise evaluation.
+Current trends in CI/CD increasingly leverage deploying build execution systems within Kubernetes clusters to benefit from cloud-native capabilities @mustyalaCICDPIPELINES.
+Adapting Hades more closely to Kubernetes may lead to improvements in maintainability, deployment efficiency, and scalability.